-And then, we need to figure out the number of characters without spaces and to get the number of characters without spaces we need to strip the spaces out.
-I'll use SUBSTITUTE and we'll point at this text here.
-We'll look for spaces and replace that with nothing, and that gives us the string without any spaces.
+And then, we need to figure out the number of characters without spaces.
+To get the number of characters without spaces we need to strip the spaces out.
+I'll use SUBSTITUTE, and we'll point at this text here.
+We'll look for spaces and replace that with "nothing."
+That gives us the string without any spaces.

-OK, so now let's make this all-in-one.
+OK, let's make this all-in-one.

 So C6 is first.
-We're going to come up here to C6 and copy the formula that's in C6 and hit return.
-And now looking at it we see B6 and B6 also contains a formula, so, I'm going to copy the formula in B6 over here.
+We're going to come up here to C6 and copy the formula that's in C6 and hit Return.
+Now looking at it we see B6, and B6 also contains a formula.
+So I'm going to copy the formula in B6 over here.
 Come back down here, where B6 is, and paste it.

 The Excel SUBSTITUTE function replaces text in a given string by matching.
 For example =SUBSTITUTE("952-455-7865","-","") returns "9524557865"; the dash is stripped.
 SUBSTITUTE is case-sensitive and does not support wildcards.